-ANSWER: FALSE When nectar is not plentiful, such as the fall, an entrance feeder can attrack other hives to rob the hive with the entrance feed.
+ANSWER: FALSE When nectar is not plentiful, such as the fall, an entrance feeder can attract other hives to rob the hive with the entrance feeder.
 A better fall feeder would be a frame feeder or a top feeder.

 16. Should an entire pollen patty be placed on a hive to help bees survive the winter? a.
 Yes b.
 No

 ANSWER: B No Because small hive beetles overwinter with the cluster, they will lay eggs in a pollen patty.
 Only use a small amount of the pollen patty, maybe a 2" piece or a circle patty no larger than a 3" circle.
 This allows the bees to better police the beetles.

 17. Should bales of straw or hay be placed against the hive for wind protection? a.
 Yes b.
 No

 ANSWER: B NO If bales of straw or hay is placed against or too close to the hive it will retain moisture and not allow the hive to ventilate properly.
 Diseases such as European foulbrood occur in early spring in wet and moist areas.

 18. Top insulation aids in winter survival.
 A. Yes b.
 No